 His daughters (Lorena, Della, and Nellie) were employed as schoolteachers and his son (George J.) was employed as a cashier for F.W.
 Brockman commission company [1].

-On October 18 in 1907, the STACKLs (now in their late 60s) sold the property to JOHN H. and ROSA UTHOFF for $3,400 (about $115k in 2023).
-John, a prominent St. Louis real estate broker, sold the property just 10 days later (on October 28th) to EMMA HUSSING.
+On October 18 in 1907, the Stackls (now in their late 60s) sold the property to John H. and Rosa Uthoff for $3,400 (about $115k in 2023).
+John, a prominent St. Louis real estate broker, sold the property just 10 days later (on October 28th) to Emma Hussing - a young bachelorette.
 She owned the property only 65 days before she died.
-The house remained in the possession of her estate for 6 years, after which a trustee of her estate transferred the property back to the JOHN H. UTHOFF REAL ESTATE CO (on January 27, 1914), which rented the property to tenants.
-During this time, Christian Forstel and his wife Ethel Mae lived there, and their son Chris Arlie was born there on December 4th, 1920 [1].
+The house remained in the possession of her estate for 6 years, after which a trustee of her estate transferred the property back to the John H. Uthoff Real Estate Company (on January 27, 1914), which rented the property to tenants.
+Records from this time are incomplete, but records show that the following residents occupied the residence during this time:

-Jaqueline Simon
+Larry and Jaqueline Simon

 In 2022, Kootman signed a contract to sell the compound to Matthew and Nora Goodleaf for $175,000.
 The couple moved-in, performed repairs on the parcel at 312 Dover so that they could occupy the residence while repairing the larger historic property.
 Renovations are on-going.